Mental health and well being

-S. Chapman, L. Curson and E. Odell: Mental Health Champion and Mental Health and Emotional Wellbeing Leads.
+S. Chapman and L. Symonds : Mental Health Champion and Mental Health and Emotional Wellbeing Leads.

-H. Pink: Head of School, Accredited Mental Health First Aider and Rainbows bereavement trained.
+H. Pink: Head Teacher, Accredited Mental Health First Aider, Mental Health Champion and Rainbows bereavement trained.

 N. Godfrey: Mental Health Champion, Accredited Mental Health First Aider, Rainbows bereavement trained and ELSA (Emotional Literacy Support Assistant.)

-Find out important dates and information about how we celebrate and raise awareness of mental health and wellbeing in school.
+Find out important dates and information about how we celebrate and raise awareness of mental health and wellbeing in school in 2022.

 - World Mental Health Day: 10th October